The Personal Side of Bombshell Salon

 - I love the décor, how did you decide on it?
 The colors in my salon are peanut butter, barn red, black, accent pattern zebra and brick.
 I wanted strong colors for empowering, warmth, comfort, cozy, inviting for both women and men, not too foo foo!
 Zebra pattern accent because no two zebras are the same and that’s how I want our customers to feel and to leave, “no two alike,” individuals, special, unique in their own beauty.

 - Everybody is so friendly, fun and accommodating; offering beverages, etc. very personal!
 Somewhat of a rarity in today’s big box businesses, what’s your secret?
 Interesting observation, yes, I do have a business model, first a little history as how I arrived here.
-I have been a stylist for 34 years and this is my first time as a salon owner, I have worked for a my share of salon owners, some good, some not so good, but every one of them very educational.
-I filed all the traits and ideas I liked and did not.
-I had a salon owner who knew his limitations and when he saw an opportunity took it.
-A very humble, confident, generous with his knowledge and experience owner.
+I had been a stylist for 34 years and this was my first time as a salon owner, I have worked for my share of salon owners, some good, some not so good, but every one of them very educational.
+I filed all the traits and ideas I liked and didn’t like.
+I had a salon owner who knew his limitations and when he saw an opportunity he took it.
+A very humble and confident, and very generous with his knowledge and experience as an owner.
 Another owner was a sink or swim owner, was more interested in building herself instead of the business as a whole.
-Another owner who never took the time to find one’s assets but only their liabilities.
-I probably learned the most from my last two owners, one was very hands on, business to the letter, well educated in business and hair, I was young at the time and didn’t appreciate all she taught me until I became self-employed, there were salon rules and then there were rules for me.
+Another owner who never took the time to find out one’s assets, only their liabilities.
+I probably learned the most from my last two owners, one was very hands on, business to the letter, well educated in business and hair, I was young at the time and didn’t appreciate all she taught me until I became self-employed, there were salon rules and plenty of them.
 With that being said, she was probably my most influential owner.
-My last owner was the “hands off” owner, she was coming to the end of career and relied on her “girls” to pull their own weight, the finishing touch to my life long education.
+My last owner was a “hands off” owner, she was coming to the end of her career and relied on her “girls” to pull their own weight, the finishing touch to my life long education.
 Okay!
-Back to the original topic, my business model, along with my experiences is “Cheers,” the place where everybody knows your name.
+Back to the original topic, my business model, along with my experiences, was/is “Cheers,” the place where everybody knows your name.
 I treat my girls the way I wish my owners would have treated me.
 I tell my girls, I’m just the one who put her name on the lease and got to decorate.
 Happy girls, happy clients, happy salon owner, happy salon!